SAN MARINO ROTARY

 HOW CAN I BECOME A MEMBER?

 New members in San Marino Rotary become Yearlings for a period of several months.
 Yearlings perform a variety of activities designed to hasten their assimilation into the club.
-Call any officer or member for more information or about joining San Marino Rotary
+For more information, please contact the 20-21 Membership Chair, Gilda Moshir at firstname.lastname@example.org or (818) 807-6060.

 IS ATTENDANCE IMPORTANT?